2020-21 School Profile

 2 Commended Students

-NOTE: Tappan Zee High School requires all juniors to take the PSAT.
+NOTE: Tappan Zee High School offers the PSAT to all juniors.

 National Merit Scholarship Program